techbhaskar/datascience/SQL-README.md

 **BULK COLLECT**

-`BULK COLLECT` is a powerful feature in PL/SQL that allows you to retrieve multiple rows of data from the database into collections in a single operation.
+The `BULK COLLECT` is a powerful feature in PL/SQL that allows you to retrieve multiple rows of data from the database into collections in a single operation.
 It is designed to improve the performance of data retrieval and processing by reducing the number of individual context switches between the database and the application.
 The basic syntax of the `BULK COLLECT` statement is as follows:
 ```sql
 BULK COLLECT INTO collection_name